amorphitec/opengb/docs/installation.rst

 Python 3.4
 ^^^^^^^^^^

-OpenGB requires Python 3.x or greater.
+OpenGB requires Python 3.4 or greater.

+_Note: Debian Wheezy only supports Python 3.2.
+If you are using a Beaglebone Black you should upgrade to Debian Jessie before installing OpenGB._

 Install Python3.4: